-In this blog post, I'll go over the different ways to ensure separation of duties and continuous compliance with the GitLab DevOps platform.
+In this article, you'll learn the different ways to ensure separation of duties and continuous compliance with the GitLab DevSecOps platform.
 But first, let's level-set on two key concepts:

 Compliance means being in accordance with guidelines and specifications that have been defined either by your corporation or a regulatory agency.
 Compliance helps maintain corporate ethics, appropriate user policies, security standards, and much more for the safety of consumers.